rue-22/rue-22/README.md

 ### Hi there 👋

-I'm rue (he/him), currently a student.
+I'm rue (he/him), currently a student from UP Diliman.

+<!--
 Motivated to learn.
 Movie junkie.
 Sucker for nature.

-<!--
 **rue-22/rue-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: